kaspermunch/PopulationGenomicsCourse/Projects/README.md

 ## Investigate the following

-A. Are there any closely related individuals in the sample?
+A. Do QC.
+Are there any closely related individuals in the sample?

 B. Do a PCA plot.
 What does it tell you about the samples?